guptaac/Python/README.md

 PDB commands:

-l list -> it keeps moving ahead ll long list -> it captures all data shown by l
+l list -> it keeps moving ahead.
+Pass the argument . to always list 11 lines around the current line: l . ll long list -> it captures all data shown by l

 n next